Practical wildlife help · Massachusetts

 What to Do If You See a Turtle in the Road in Massachusetts

-Turtles in the road create the kind of split-second situation people get wrong all the time.
+A turtle in the road can make drivers react quickly, and the right move is not always obvious.
 This guide explains when it is safe to help, which direction matters, what never to do, and how to handle the situation without making it worse.

 Window strikes